Only a Druva Cloud Administrator can set up Single Sign-On.

-By enabling Single Sign-on (SSO), administrators can access all Druva services without the need for a separate login.
-You should implement SSO for your Phoenix setup for the following reasons:
+By enabling Single Sign-On (SSO), administrators can access all Druva services without the need for a separate login.
+You should implement SSO for your Druva Phoenix setup for the following reasons:

-- Reduced administration efforts: With single sign-on, Phoenix users and administrators logging in from their corporate network are rarely prompted for a username or password.
-With fewer passwords to manage, system Phoenix administrators receive fewer requests to reset forgotten passwords.
+- Reduced administration efforts: With Single Sign-On, Druva Phoenix users and administrators logging in from their corporate network are rarely prompted for a username or password.
+With fewer passwords to manage, system administrators receive fewer requests to reset forgotten passwords.

 - Central management of user database: Many organizations maintain a database of users.
-By enabling single sign-on for Phoenix, changes to this database also reflect on the Phoenix setup.
-This means that if you delete credentials from this database, users to whom these credentials were previously assigned cannot log in to Phoenix using the same credentials.
+By enabling Single Sign-On for Druva Phoenix, changes to this database also reflect on the Druva Phoenix setup.
+This means that if you delete credentials from this database, users to whom these credentials were previously assigned cannot log in to Druva Phoenix using the same credentials.

 - Reduced login time: Typically, a user needs 5 to 20 seconds to log in to an online application.
 SSO eliminates the efforts required for a manual login thus increasing productivity.

-Refer Configure Single Sign-on for Phoenix to configure and manage SSO for Phoenix.
+Refer Configure Single Sign-On for Druva Phoenix to configure and manage SSO for Druva Phoenix.